Services and Support

 With three full-time registered nurses on staff, a licensed nurse practitioner providing ongoing consultation and a nutritionist, the Campus School works to maintain students' health and comfort so they can have successful, uninterrupted school days.
 Our nurses develop the health care policies and procedures for the school and train and supervise staff on complex health care areas such as feeding, seizure disorders, respiratory issues and other necessary health care interventions.

 Functional literacy is the curriculum of choice in most school settings.
 With EagleEyes technology, our students with little to no expressive language can access a computer and, by moving their eyes, communicate.
-We also use Camera Mouse—a similar technology that allows students to control the computer by moving their heads.
-Best of all?
-These tools help expose previously unknown capabilities in some of our students.
-Learn more about EagleEyes and Camera Mouse.

 The social worker is an integral member of the transdisciplinary team, providing ongoing dialogue between home and school, and a link for families in need of community services.
 By attending screenings, IEP meetings and transition meetings, and being available to all staff for consultation about student and family issues, our social worker (LICSW) and school psychologist enable all team members to provide responsive services and all students to reach their full potential.
 They also support the transition coordinator with guardianship issues, supervises PULSE students—a BC undergraduate program centered on service—and much, much more.